foldcat/oasync/README.md

 }
 ```

+Due to items allocated on a stack being freed at the end of the scope,
+it is recommended to allocate the items you want to pass into
+the next procedure on the heap to prevent accessing freed memories.

 #### blocking tasks
 Sometimes you may want to run blocking tasks that takes a
 long time to complete, this should be avoided as it hogs